Services¶

 [Mon Feb 09 2015 21:56:41 GMT-0800 (PST)] INFO: Service started

-to get command help from your
+You can use -h or --help to get command help from your

 Usage: node <path-to-your-app>/lib/HelloService.js [command] [options]